k247tEK/archVM-Hyper-V/2022-06/README.md

 ###### https://www.pragmaticlinux.com/2021/03/install-and-configure-the-whisker-menu-as-your-xfce-start-menu/

-the above links, have everything you need to know about customizing the Whisker menu, including adding super / winkey, as shortcut key to open menu.. the only fix needed is to install `mugshot` package from the `AUR`..
+the above links, have everything you need to know about customizing the Whisker menu,<br>
+ including adding super / winkey, as shortcut key to open menu..<br>
+ the only fix needed is to install `mugshot` package from the `AUR`..

 ### [Mugshot / users & Groups in xfce-Desktop](#mugshot--users--groups-in-xfce-desktop)

- > is a lightweight user configuration utility for Linux designed for simplicity and ease of use.
-Quickly update your personal profile and sync your updates across applications.<br>
+ > is a lightweight user configuration utility for Linux designed for simplicity and ease of use.<br>Quickly update your personal profile and sync your updates across applications.<br>
  https://github.com/bluesabre/mugshot

 ```console